Reconstruction of Missing Data using Iterative Harmonic Expansion: introduction

-In order to reconstruct missing data on the masked region, we need to find the inverse of the masking operator.
-However, in general, the masking matrix is singular thus not invertible.
-We need to assume a certain prior information about the underlying data such as isotropy and smoothness \citep{Abrialetal:08,Kimetal:12,BucherLouis:12,Starcketal:13} or their derivatives \citep{Inoueetal:08} in order to regularize the inverse operator.
-Since the result depends on the choice of the prior, the robustness of each reconstruction method should be mutually checked.
+To reconstruct missing fluctuations on the masked region, it is necessary to find the inverse of the masking operator.
+However, in general, the mask matrix is singular and therefore is not invertible.
+It is necessary to make certain assumptions about the underlying data such as isotropy and smoothness \citep{Abrialetal:08,Kimetal:12,BucherLouis:12,Starcketal:13} or their derivatives \citep{Inoueetal:08} to regularize the inverse operator.
+Because the result depends on the choice of the prior, the mutual robustness of each reconstruction method should be checked.

-In this paper, we propose a new method for regularizing the inverse of masking operators using the iterative spherical harmonic expansion (IHE).
-As our aim is to probe the origin of the large-angle CMB anomalies, we ignore the effect of noise in the signal in the following, which is a good approximation for large-angle fluctuations.